withsmilo/When-ML-pipeline-meets-Hydra/README.md

 Do something here!
 ```

+### 2. Change hyperparameters and serving cluster for your model.
-After then, if you'd like to deploy a model that has only changed the hyperparameter settings to another cluster, you can simply change `modeling/param` to `param_2.yaml` and `deployment/cluster` to `cluster_2.yaml` before executing your command.
+After then, if you'd like to deploy a model that has only changed the hyperparameter settings to another serving cluster, you can simply change `modeling/param` to `param_2.yaml` and `deployment/cluster` to `cluster_2.yaml` before executing your command.
 That's it!

 ```
 $ when_ml_pipeline_meets_hydra \
-  preprocessing/dataset=dataset_1.yaml \
+  preprocessing/dataset=dataset_1 \
-  preprocessing/param=param_1.yaml \
+  preprocessing/param=param_1 \
-  modeling/model=model_1.yaml \
+  modeling/model=model_1 \
-  modeling/param=param_2.yaml \
+  modeling/param=param_2 \
-  deployment/cluster=cluster_2.yaml \
+  deployment/cluster=cluster_2 \
   c/preprocessing_sub=foo \
   c/modeling_sub=foo \
   c/deployment_sub=foo \